mryalamanchi/onehouraday/README.md

 * This platform aims to remove all the barriers that now prevents people to spend a few time helping on a social project.
 * We want to reinforce the "Get a Task Done" volunteer experience
 * We want people to use their stregths to help others
-* We want experts from everyone collaborating with social projects
+* We want experts from everywhere collaborating with social projects

 ###  For people: Enable new environments that lets poeple improve their skills with real impact work